axelpale/affineplane/docs/API.md

 <a name="affineplanepoint3"></a>
 ## [affineplane](#affineplane).[point3](#affineplanepoint3)

 Three-dimensional point { x, y, z }.
+Unlike vectors, points model locations in space and therefore are affected by scale, orientation, and translation of the plane on which they are represented.

 <p style="margin-bottom: 0"><strong>Contents:</strong></p>